GetCheckedOnline.com

 Designing a user-centered roadmap, we decided to create three videos that explain how GCO works and three videos to illustrate how to administer self-swabbing tests.

-Healthcare explainer videos a powerful tool for simplifying processes.
+Healthcare explainer videos are a powerful tool for simplifying processes.
 First off, I focused on character creation based on their clientele.
 We decided to create three hero characters that reflected the Lower Mainland’s rich cultural diversity.

 Our hero characters are Getty, Al, and Priya.
 Getty (named after GetCheckedOnline!) is a single queer non-binary Vancouverite of East Asian descent.
 Al is a partnered Indigenous queer cis man, and Priya is a partnered straight cis woman of South Asian descent.